TAMU-CVRL/NaviDrive/readme.md

 The generated video will be stored in `results/videos`.

 ## BibTeX
+If you find this work useful for your research, please cite our work:
 ```
 @misc{tao2026navidrive,
       title={NaviDriveVLM: Decoupling High-Level Reasoning and Motion Planning for Autonomous Driving},